 The entire school changing their names to Ashley in "First Name Ashley".
 Ashley Q protests "you're not even girls!" - Ashley is a boy's name in the UK, and (while uncommon) in the US too.

 Hypnosis cannot force people to do things against their will.
-Thus in the episode "The Hypnotist", when Principal Prickly is hypnotized into thinking hey's a six-year-old, it reveals a subconscious desire to want to be a kid.
+Thus in the episode "The Hypnotist", when Principal Prickly is hypnotized into thinking he's a six-year-old, it reveals a subconscious desire to want to be a kid again.